alexsmith1612/hadoofus/README.md

 It provides a C API for directly calling Namenode RPCs and performing Datanode block read and write operations.

-There is an example `libhdfs`-compatible interface using libhadoofus provided in a seperate library (`libhdfs_hadoofus.so`).
-It should be considered alpha quality, provided as a proof of concept.

-Hadoofus also includes a Python 2 wrapper module, implemented in Cython.
-(Cython compiles to a C Python module.)
-For more information on that, see `/wrappers/README.md`.

 Unlike libhdfs, Hadoofus speaks multiple versions of the HDFS protocol.
 At your option, you may speak with Hadoop 0.20.203 through 1.x.y (`HDFS_NN_v1` / `HDFS_DATANODE_AP_1_0`), Hadoop 2.0.x (`HDFS_NN_v2` / `HDFS_DATANODE_AP_2_0`),